Welcome to the Department of Communication Sciences and Disorders

 Master's Program in Speech Language Pathology

 The Graduate Program in Speech-Language Pathology at Illinois State University boasts a balanced curriculum preparing graduates for practice in all educational and health care settings.
-Nine required courses are supplemented by a fast growing list of electives allowing individuals to specialize in the medical, educational, or bilingual aspects of clinical practice.

 The Eckelmann-Taylor Speech and Hearing Clinic, located in the same building as our classrooms, documents over 12,000 client visits per year.
 Physically connected to the University’s lab school, the clinic is involved in the provision of speech, language, and hearing services to a large population of preschool and school-age children, children with hearing impairment and deafness, and those with severe and multiple, physical, and cognitive impairments.
 Grants from the Central Illinois Down Syndrome Organization support the provision of services to many individuals with Down Syndrome.
 Other specialized experiences available on campus include but are not limited to phonological, language, aphasia and fluency groups, instruction in English as a second language, AAC, and autism treatment.

 Beyond the walls of the clinic, established partnerships with a growing list of community agencies allow graduate clinicians to refine clinical skills in the classroom to the practice of speech-language pathology at the following:

 - private practices

 - nursing homes